hyosung11/Launch-School/Courses/journal.md

 11:14 I suck at understanding factory functions still and will get better.

 11:53 I've been working on these problems since last week.
 It's okay.
 Just keep going.

+13:07 Going to do some RPR and go to the gym now.

+## 20220614 화요일

+09:10 It's morning and I feel tired.
+I stayed up late to watch the NBA finals.
+I slept until 7:00, so I got over seven hours of sleep.
+I want to review my entire study guide and to look at all the exam problems again.